 Tecla is the first boat to get to Scotland and will be sailing out of Ullapool to the Outer Hebrides and St Kilda, which is on many people's Scotland bucket list.
 The boat and crew regularly sail in Scottish water and have a huge experience of the best places to go.

-They both are operating out of Oban and therefore their trips will have to take in a circular route which is the weather allows might involve travelling to the west of Mull which is absolutely stunning.
+They are all operating out of Oban and therefore their trips will have to take in a circular route which is the weather allows might involve travelling to the west of Mull which is absolutely stunning.

 Have I inspired you yet?
-Well a great way to continue this inspiration and also to spend your Christmas cash would be to invest in Hamish Haswell- Smith “The Scottish Islands” which documents Hamish’s life work to record all the Scottish Islands, that fall within his his strict criteria.
+Well a great way to continue this inspiration and also to spend your pocket money would be to invest in Hamish Haswell- Smith “The Scottish Islands” which documents Hamish’s life work to record all the Scottish Islands, that fall within his his strict criteria.
 It is beautifully illustrated with his lovely painted sketches and makes a wonderful reference book.
 I have never been cruising in Scotland without it and many people have been subjected to me reading from it.

 |Vessel||Start Date||End Date||Start Port||End Port||Price|